 Introduction

-The local Charity Organization for Children allocates funds for disbursement to eligible individuals or entities under various categories.
-The Accounts Section supervises the disbursement activities.
-It is part of the responsibility of the Accounts Section to ensure that the total value of all payments of a particular category is not exceeding the allocated Amount.
+The local Charity Organization for Children allocates funds for disbursement under various categories to eligible individuals or entities.
+The Accounts Section oversees these disbursement activities and is responsible for ensuring that the total payments made under each category do not exceed the allocated budget.

-As you can see on the above screen; the Budget Amount of $10,000/- is allocated to the Poor Children's Education Fund.
-This amount will be given away to eligible individuals or deserving institutions.
-The amount is given away after due consideration of the merit of their issues.
-The payment records are entered into the datasheet sub-form below.
-Both forms are linked to the Category Code, which is an AutoNumber Field on the main Table.
+As shown in the screen above, a Budget Amount of $10,000 has been allocated to the Poor Children’s Education Fund.
+This amount is distributed to eligible individuals or deserving institutions after careful evaluation of their cases.
+The payment records are entered in the datasheet subform below.
+Both the Main Form and the Subform are linked through the Category Code, an AutoNumber field in the main table.

-When a new record is entered into the sub-form with the payment value; the total value of all payment records, including the new record, is calculated and cross-checked with the budget amount on the main form.
-If the total of all payment values is not less than or equal to the budget amount then an error message is displayed.
-The excess value entered is deducted automatically from the current payment value to adjust it and make the total of all payment values equal to the budget amount.
+When a new record is entered in the subform with a payment amount, the program calculates the total of all payment records, including the current entry, and compares it against the budget amount on the main form.
+If the total payment amount exceeds the allocated budget, an error message is displayed.
+In such cases, the program automatically deducts the excess amount from the current payment value.

-In the above example, the user is not prevented from making modifications to the Budget Amount.
-But, this field can be locked immediately after creating a new main record with a value.
-If authorized changes to these records are required at a later period, then special access rights can be given to some category of authorized Users.
-But, this part involves Microsoft Access Security implementation.
-Leaving that part aside, we will take a closer look at the Datasheet Sub-form design and programs, where we have implemented the above procedure.
+In this example, users are not restricted from modifying the Budget Amount.
+However, the field can be locked immediately after a new main record is created with its budget value.
+If authorized modifications are required at a later stage, special access rights can be granted to designated Users through Microsoft Access Security features.
+For now, leaving aside the security aspect, let us take a closer look at the design and implementation of the datasheet subform and the associated procedures.

 An image of the Payment Record Sub-Form Data Sheet Design View is given below:

-A TextBox with Active Record not yet Saved Value.
+A TextBox with an Active Record not yet saved.

 The Sub-Form Module Code.